Idelio-Mata/spotify-tailwind/Readme.md

 This is a simple Spotify frontend.

-In this small project, I had my first contact with tailwind, I used tailwind as CSS...
+In this small project, I had my first contact with tailwind where I used tailwind as CSS...

 Tailwind is a CSS framework that provides a catalog of custom style classes to quickly style our htm avoiding the user to write long codes.